 The above example could be applied to hundreds of different scenarios.
 By removing the need for a third party, contract agreements are faster, cheaper and more efficient.

 At the time of writing in July 2018, there are just over 100 million coins in circulation.
-However, according to the founder, Vitalik Buterin, it is likely that this amount will not increase much further.
+However, according to the founder, Vitalik Buterin, likely, this amount will not increase much further.

 Anyone can connect a device to the Ethereum system to help confirm transactions.
 In return, they receive additional ETH as a reward.
 Don’t worry, I’m going to talk about this in more detail later on!